decentraland/documentation/content/creator/_index.md

 There are a number of tools that can help with arranging 3d models into position in a Decentraland scene.
 You still need to resort to the SDK to add interactivity to these items, but setting positions visually is a big help.

 - [**DCL Edit**](https://dcl-edit.com/): A community-built tool that allows you to drag and drop 3d models into your scene.
 You can then work on adding interactivity to the resulting scene using the SDK.
-- [**Legacy Builder**](https://builder.decentraland.org): a simple drag and drop editor.
-No coding required, some items include built-in functionality.
-You can start a scene with the Builder, and then export it to continue working on it with the SDK.

   Read the [documentation]({{< ref "/content/creator/builder/builder-101.md" >}}).